-The answer isn't really cut and dried, but I do follow a few guidelines.
-The idea is to use screws that are long enough and stout enough to hold the two boards together securely, without being so large that it splits the stock receiving the screw, or so long that the tip of the screw pokes through the backside.
+The idea is to use screws that are long enough and stout enough to hold the two boards together securely—but without being so large that they split the stock receiving the screw, or so long that the tip of the screw pokes through the backside.
 Drilling a pilot hole bit with a countersink bit before driving the screw is certainly a good idea, particularly on hardwoods that are inclined to splitting.

 Additionally, the number and length of screws that are used will depend on the grain orientation of the receiving board.
-As a general rule, screws needed for attaching two boards across the grain will not need to be as long as when screws are inserted into end grain.
-When screwing into end grain, I try to get at least two inches of thread into the board.
+As a general rule, screws needed for attaching two boards across the grain do not need to be as long as when screws are inserted into end grain.
+When screwing into end grain, try to get at least two inches of thread into the board.